Pogobot: an Open-Source, Low-Cost Robot for Swarm Robotics and Programmable Active Matter: Software Architecture and API

-It is possible to program Pogobots via direct cable connections or wirelessly using infrared-based technologies, such the Pogoshower.
-The Pogoshower device, inspired by Kilobot's overhead controller, enables simultaneous programming of multiple robots, significantly simplifying deployment in large-scale experimental settings.
+It is possible to program Pogobots via direct cable connections or wirelessly using infrared-based technologies, such as with the PogoShower (see Section~\ref{sec:hwext}).
+The PogoShower device, inspired by Kilobot's overhead controller, enables simultaneous programming of multiple robots, significantly simplifying deployment in large-scale experimental settings.

-Development is further facilitated through a simulator available at~\url{https://github.com/Adacoma/pogosim}, allowing for efficient prototyping and testing prior to physical implementation.
-The simulator provides a realistic modeling of the communication protocol and locomotion dynamics in order to minimize the reality gap when code is transferred to the real robots.